dhay3/archiVe/Templates/Examples/EXAMPLE_OF_ISSUE.md

     KDE Plasma Desktop
 ```

-English is not my native lanuage; please excuse typing errors.
+Also English is not my native lanuage; please excuse typing errors.
 And thanks in advance.

-Best regards
+Best regards to all,
+dhay3